NateHutch365/MDE/macOS/README.md

 # Important! - You **must** download your own onboarding package from the Microsoft Defender portal

-I cannot provide the onbaording package for MDE as this is specific to your tenant - You can follow the steps here to download your onboarding package - https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/mac-install-with-intune?view=o365-worldwide#download-the-onboarding-package - The file you will need is the **WindowsDefenderATPOnboarding.xml**
+I cannot provide the onboarding package for MDE as this is specific to your tenant - You can follow the steps here to download your onboarding package - https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/mac-install-with-intune?view=o365-worldwide#download-the-onboarding-package - The file you will need is the **WindowsDefenderATPOnboarding.xml**

 ![Alt text](image-1.png)